Real-time sample management and tracking is here

 Since 1747, we have developed vaccines to prevent horrible diseases, commercialized air flight, harnessed the power of nuclear technology, and sent men to the moon.

-Yet almost 250 years later, at the height of the technology age, we are still using the same outdated data recording techniques as Dr. Lind.
+Yet over 250 years later, at the height of the technology age, we are still using the same outdated data recording techniques as Dr. Lind.

 It’s time for a better option.